DanielGeek/DanielGeek/README.md

 **About Me!**

-- 👨🏽‍💻 Nowadays, I’m working as a Semi Sr. Full Stack Developer at Zerviz.
+- 👨🏽‍💻 Nowadays, I’m working as a Semi Sr. Full Stack Developer.
 - 🌱 I’m currently exploring stack MERN with TypeScript, zendesk API and I have a big interest in TDD and AWS.
 - 🤔 My interests are Lead Developer, Web Development, Mobile Development, Clean Code, TDD, CI/CD, Cloud Development, redux and also eat healthy and do exercises, i'm also seeing theater classes here in Chile 1 time a week.
 - 💼 I have a degree in computer technician.